Believe it or not, there are still ways to get free land in the US!

 The federal government stopped homesteading in the late 1980s.

 Therefore, do not trust any site that claims to be distributing free land on behalf of the federal government.

-The most appropriate places to look for free land are cities/towns themselves or small businesses.
+The most appropriate places to look for free land are cities/towns themselves.

 Although applying for free land is (as the name suggests) free, it isn’t effortless.